 Oily acne-prone skin is quite troublesome; add to this mixture sensitive skin, and you are living a nightmare.
-Dealing with acne at any age is distressing, but when sensitive, redness-prone skin is also a concern, treating the acne becomes even more challenging.
+Oily skin especially becomes a problem when you add sensitivity and redness to the mixture.

-Acne remedies that work on normal or dry skin make sensitive skin issues a lot worse.
-So then how do you deal with this issue?
-We might have the answer.
+Acne remedies that work on normal or dry skin may not always show the same results on sensitive skin; in fact it could make the issue a lot worse.
+So then what is the solution for sensitive-skinned girls?
 With the right care, you can tame oily shine, improve acne, and learn to embrace your skin sensitivity.
 Find out how...

 - Use a mild cleanser